JahanviRajput/DistributedTT/README.md

 - `log` (bool): if flag is set, then the information about the progress of the algorithm will be printed after each improvement of the optimization result and at the end of the algorithm's work.
 Not that this argument may be also a function, in this case it will be used instead of ordinary `print`.
 - `info` (dict): optional dictionary, which will be filled with reference information about the process of the algorithm operation.
 - `P` (list): optional initial probability tensor in the TT-format (represented as a list of jax arrays, where all non-edge TT-cores are merged into one array; see the function `_generate_initial` in `protes.py` for details).
 If this parameter is not set, then a random initial TT-tensor will be generated.
 Note that this tensor will be changed inplace.

-**Other arguments**:

-there are also a few more arguments (not documented) that we use for special applications.

 ## Notes